 Well here they are – your finalists for the FBi Sydney Music Arts & Culture Awards!
 Majestic aren’t they?
-With 9 categories open for voting, we want to know who of the nominees you think changed the game this past year.
+With nine categories open for voting, we want to know who of the nominees you think changed the game this past year.

 Art at its best challenges the accepted shape of things.
 It transforms materials, spaces and bodies in order, ultimately, to transform consciousness.
 While this year’s nominees run the gamut of artistic practice, their work is marbled through with themes of cultural equilibrium and reforming and reframing what we think of as the Australian experience.